 We have carefully considered equality and legal duties, ensuring voices across the trust are heard – including clinical, non-clinical, and operational input.

 We are committed to providing an annual summary of green plan progress to the board and will also be reporting this publicly in our annual report.
-These updates on progress will include:
+These progress updates will include:

 In 2027, Moorfields will open its new home for advancing eye health: a purpose-built centre in Camden, delivered in partnership with the UCL Institute of Ophthalmology and Moorfields Eye Charity.
 This transformative move from City Road marks a pivotal moment in our history – bringing together clinical care, research, and education under one roof to accelerate breakthroughs in patient treatment and experience.